dujas/dujas/README.md

 ### XYOM - Online Morphometrics

-I’ve also worked on international voluntary projects in collaboration with universities and scientific institutions around the world.
-This effort led to the creation of [XYOM](https://xyom.io), an initiative I co-founded and continue to maintain in production and also co-author a [scientific article](https://pubmed.ncbi.nlm.nih.gov/30794886/).
+I am also involved in an international voluntary project in collaboration with universities and scientific institutions worldwide.
+This initiative led to the creation of [XYOM](https://xyom.io), a platform I co-founded and developed from scratch, continue to maintain in production.
+[More info in this paper](https://pubmed.ncbi.nlm.nih.gov/30794886/).

 Our main sponsor is the [IRD (Research Institute for Development)](https://en.ird.fr/), and we collaborate with universities in Argentina, Colombia, Thailand, France, and Côte d’Ivoire.
 These institutions have contributed data and feedback to improve the tools and user experience of the application.